infor-design/enterprise/components/datagrid/datagrid.md

 - **headerTooltip* Can be used to set a tooltip specific to the column header.
 - **reorderable* The column cannot be dragged around to have its order in the list changed.
 - **colSpan* The cells can be split over a header.
 When set to an integer > 1 this next number of columns will be split over this header.
+- **uppercase* If true the text will be transformed to upper case in readonly view.
+Also in edit mode uppercase will be enforced.

 ## Column Settings (Formatter Specific)